-The C440GX+ supports the Advanced Configuration and Power Interface (ACPI) as defined by the ACPI 1.0 and PC97 specifications.
+The L440GX+ supports the Advanced Configuration and Power Interface (ACPI) as defined by the ACPI 1.0 and PC97 specifications.
 An ACPI aware operating system can put the system into a state where the hard drives spin down, the system fans stop, and all processing is halted.
 However, the power supply will still be on and the processors will still be dissipating some power, so the power supply fan and processor fans will still run.

-The C440GX+ supports sleep states s0, s4, and s5.
-With future versions of Microsoft Windows 9X that support ACPI, the BIOS will only support sleep states s0 and s5.
-With future versions of Microsoft Windows NTx that support ACPI, the BIOS will support sleep states s0, s4, and s5.
+The L440GX+ supports sleep states s0, s1, s4, and s5.
+With future versions of Microsoft Windows[†] 9X that support ACPI, the BIOS will only support sleep states s0, s1, and s5.
+With future versions of Microsoft Windows NT†x that support ACPI, the BIOS will support sleep states s0, s1, s4, and s5.

-- s0: Normal running state. - s4: Hibernate or Save to Disk: The memory and machine state are saved to disk.
+- s0: Normal running state. - s1: Processor sleep state.
+No context will be lost in this state and the processor caches will maintain coherency. - s4: Hibernate or Save to Disk: The memory and machine state are saved to disk.
 Pressing the power button or other wakeup event will restore the system state from the disk and resume normal operation.
-This assumes that no hardware changes have been made to the system while it was off. - s5: Soft off: Only the RTC section of the PIIX4 and the BMC are running in this state.
+This assumes that no hardware changes have been made to the system while - s5: Soft off: Only the RTC section of the PIIX4 and the BMC are running in this state.

-/ CAUTION
+A CAUTION